KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/README.md

 ## Weekly Sessions

-  ### Week 1: (Mobile Robots – Fundamentals)
+  ### Week 1: Dynamical Systems
   This week will introduce the teaching team and the basics of dynamical systems.
-  #### Session 1:
+  #### Session:
   * Course Introduction.
   *	Dynamical Systems.
   *	State space representations.
   *	Linear and Nonlinear systems.
   *	Discrete Time Systems.

+  **Mini challenge:**
+  *	Model a nonlinear system in State Space using ROS and visualise it using RVIZ.

+  **Requirements:** Computer with access to Zoom, Ubuntu 18.04 and ROS Melodic Installed (Full installation).

+  ### Week 2: Mobile Robots – Fundamentals
+  This week will introduce a review of mobile robotics.
-  #### Session 2:
+  #### Session:
   *	Introduction to mobile robotics.
   *	Kinematics for a differential drive mobile robot.
   *	Proprioceptive and exteroceptive sensors.
-  *	Dead Reckoning (Encoder based localisation)
+  *	Dead Reckoning (Encoder-based localisation)
-  *	Point to point navigation.
+  *	Point-to-point navigation.

   **Mini challenge:**
-  *	Move the Puzzlebot in a straight line (open loop) from point A to point B, for a specified time.
-Repeat the experiment 15 to 20 times and record the position data.
-  * Turn the robot from an initial angle (open loop), for a specific time to a final angle, and record the position data.
-Repeat the experiment 15 to 20 times.
-  *	The experiment must be run with the real robot, Gazebo and kinematic simulation.
-  *	Multiple point navigation for the different paths designed.
-Repeat experiment multiple times.
+  *	Model the Puzzlebot in ROS and Visualise it in RVIZ.
+  *	Move the robot using a point-to-point navigation strategy.

   **Requirements:** Computer with access to Zoom, Ubuntu 18.04 and ROS Melodic Installed (Full installation).

-  ### Week 2: (Uncertainty in mobile robotics)
+  ### Week 3: Probabilities in Robotics
-  This week will introduce some basics of probabilities.
-  #### Session 1:
   * Introduction to probabilities
     -	Preliminaries (Basics).
     -	Discrete random variables.
     -	Continuous random variables.
     -	Distributions (Uniform, Gaussian)
   *	Linearisation – Fundamentals

-  #### Session 2:
-  * Ellipsoid of confidence.
-  *	Mobile robot localisation (dead reckoning) in presence of uncertainties

   **Mini challenge:**:
   * Linearise of a dynamical system and compare its behaviour with the original nonlinear real system.